esyede/rakit/packages/docs/data/markdown.md

 $html = Markdown::parse($string);
 ```

-> By default, both methods above do not filter malicious input from users.
+> Neither method filters malicious input by default.
+See the options below before
-> Using this library to render user input strings is highly discouraged.
+> rendering anything a user wrote.

 <a id="rendering-options"></a>